jlgregorio/tutorials-pointcloud-python/README.md

 3. Registration: corresponding sets & non-corresponding sets (Iterative Closest Point & Principal Axis Alignment).
 4. Segmentation: Region Growing, Hough Transform & RANSAC.
 5. Primitive fitting: plane, sphere, cylinder, cone & torus.
-6. Normals and descriptors: normals estimation/orientation and other local descriptors.
+6. Normals and descriptors: normals, curvatures and 2D/3D features.

+To do list:
+- Machine learning
+- Deep learning
+- Subsampling

 ## Dependencies

 The code is in `python` and relies on `numpy`, `scipy`, `matplotlib`, and `jupyterlab`.

-These dependencies may installed with `pip` with
+These dependencies may be installed with `pip` with

     pip install numpy scipy matplotlib jupyterlab